BACK TO GREEK WINE

 Nykteri, Appellation (PDO Santorini)

 These dry white wines begin very much like a Santorini.
-They must contain a minimum of 75% Assyrtiko, with the remaining percentage allowed from the Athiri and Aidani varieties.
-At one time, they would harvest the grapes at night (nikta) hence the name.
+They must contain at least 75% Assyrtiko, with the remainder allowed from the Athiri and Aidani varieties.
+At one time, they would harvest the grapes at night (nikta), hence the name.
 Very few do that anymore.

-The process of making the wine may take place in either stainless steel tanks or barrels.
+They make the wine in either stainless steel tanks or barrels.
 Then aging takes place in oak barrels for a minimum of 3 months.

 Vinsanto, Appellation (PDO Santorini)

-Vinsanto is a sweet Santorini wine that was popular in many areas during ancient times, especially the Byzantine period.
-The Venetians, ruling the trade routes through most of the Mediterranean, named it “Vino di Santo” (Wine from Santorini.)
+Vinsanto is a sweet Santorini wine that was popular in many regions in ancient times, especially during the Byzantine period.
+The Venetians, ruling the trade routes through most of the Mediterranean, named it “Vino di Santo” (Wine from Santorini)

-By law, this wine must be at least 51% Assyrtiko with the remaining percentage from Athiri and Aidani.
+By law, this wine must be at least 51% Assyrtiko, with the remainder from Athiri and Aidani.
 Also, they allow small amounts of native white varieties grown on the island.
 Traditionally, they harvest the grapes later than others and let them sun-dry for approximately two weeks.

 Wine or Liqueur?

-The fermentation must have a minimum of 9% alcohol.
+The fermentation must have at least 9% alcohol.
 The vintners can also make it more like a liqueur.
-To do that, they add pure-alcohol to increase the amount to at least 15%.
+To do that, they add pure alcohol to increase the amount to at least 15%.

 Aging.